Albert Rosenfeld: War service

 Rosenfeld's phenomenal try-scoring record is all the more extraordinary considering his career was interrupted by three years of active service.
 He enlisted in the British Army in 1916 and saw service in the Mesopotamian campaign.
 He was discharged in 1919.

 Later life

-Rosenfeld played rugby league until he was thirty-nine and then, still married to Ethel, he lived out his life in Huddersfield, He owned a tobacco shop and worked variously as a van driver and in a local dye house.
+Rosenfeld played rugby league until he was thirty-nine and then, still married to Ethel, he lived out his life in Huddersfield, He worked variously as a van driver and in a local dye house.
 Aged 85 years, Rosenfeld was the last of the inaugural Kangaroo Tourists to die.

 His son Albert 'Aussie' Rosenfeld died following a speedway accident.
 On 6 July, a crowd of 34,0000 at Odsal Stadium witnessed Rosenfeld Jr. crash into the fence during the match between Odsal Boomerangs and Belle Vue Aces.
 He was taken to St Luke's Hospital, Bradford, with a suspected fractured skull but died 10 days later, on 16 July 1946.